 In 2012, while busy raising my then young teenagers, I was diagnosed with early stage breast cancer.
 My particular diagnosis required a bilateral mastectomy and reconstruction, and subsequent chemotherapy and immunotherapy.
 Relatively straightforward and at times challenging, but doable.

-As a Care Coordinator, we are often the first person an individual who has been newly diagnosed with cancer or a concerned family member or friend speaks with when they call Provision CARES Proton Therapy for information.
-Almost always, this person is anxious, scared and uninformed about their illness.
-We do our very best here at Provision to provide a compassionate ear while collecting patient records and facilitating a consult date so that our radiation oncologists, clinical nursing and radiation therapy teams can address the patient’s treatment needs in a timely manner.
+As a Care Coordinator, I am often the first person an individual who has been newly diagnosed with cancer or a concerned family member or friend speaks with when they call Provision for information.
+Almost always, this person is anxious, scared, and uninformed about their illness.
+We do our very best here at Provision to provide a compassionate ear, while collecting patient records and facilitating a consult date so that our radiation oncologists, clinical nurses, and radiation therapists can address the patient’s treatment needs in a timely manner.

 Once the shock wore off, the Care Coordinator part of me began to surface.
 I knew immediately what I had to do to combat this disease for the second time.
 After a bilateral mastectomy and reconstruction in 2012, along with chemotherapy, I realized that radiation therapy would be in my immediate future.
-Recurrent breast cancer requires and arsenal of incredibly bright practitioners, along with state-of-the-art drugs and treatment.
-I knew right away that with left sided breast cancer, Proton Therapy is the recommended treatment in order to spare the heart and lungs from unnecessary radiation exposure.
-I knew that we (Provision) had a brilliant clinical team and a caring and conscientious support staff, state of the art technology and extensively trained radiation therapists.
+Recurrent breast cancer requires an arsenal of incredibly smart practitioners, along with state-of-the-art drugs and treatment.
+I knew right away that with left-sided breast cancer, proton therapy is the recommended treatment in order to spare the heart and lungs from unnecessary radiation exposure.
+I knew that Provision had a brilliant clinical team and a caring and conscientious support staff, state-of-the-art technology, and extensively trained radiation therapists.